 Dr. Dietzler chose to work with our wonderful team simply because our group is physician-owned and led, and he feels that it is extremely important for medical practices to be independent.
 With his experience and knowledge, we know that he will be an amazing asset to our team!

 Dr. Dietzler’s personal advice on being healthy is simple: keep your body moving.
 Find an exercise or activity that you enjoy, and do it.
 This may change as you get older, and you may need to adjust your activities to your physical abilities.
 But he believes that staying active is a major key to having a healthy life.
 He really advocates joining group exercise classes, because you tend to develop accountability with others.

 When he’s not spending his time helping his patients, he enjoys traveling.
 He also has a passion for reading, and likes to play a good round of golf.
 He relaxes by listening to music and regularly attends church.
 His favorite sports teams are the University of Wisconsin Badgers and the Wisconsin Packers NFL team.
 A unique fact about Dr. Dietzler is that he also used to play the trumpet and even lead trumpet in the State Honors Jazz Band.
 He also played with the University of Wisconsin Marching Band for the 1994 Rose Bowl.

-He is currently working in Hudson at Hudson Physicians’ Urgent Care and looks forward to serving the New Richmond community in early 2023, when the New Richmond Medical Center opens.
+He is currently working in Hudson at Hudson Physicians’ New Richmond and looks forward to serving the New Richmond community in early 2023, when the New Richmond Medical Center opens.